xyanz/PongX/readme.md

 #### Necessary Deliverables

+For the app:

 * A working game, built by you, hosted on GitHub Pages
 * A link to the landing page you've chosen to recreate your landing from with a screen shot of that page in your readme.md
 * A link to your hosted working game in the URL section of your GitHub repo
 * A git repository hosted on GitHub, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
 * A readme.md file with explanations of the technologies used, wireframes the approach taken, installation instructions, unsolved problems, etc.

+For the presentation:

+* Create a presentation deck - Google Slides, Keynote, PowerPoint - of at least 5 slides that answers the questions above and images of your wireframes and a screenshot of your landing page.
 ---

 #### Suggested Ways to Get Started